lizmat/App-Rak/README.md

 --extensions=spec
 -----------------

 Indicate the extensions of the filenames that should be inspected.
-By default, no limitation on filename extensions will be done.
+By default, only files with known extensions, will be searched.

 Extensions can be specified as a comma-separated list of either a a predefined group of extensions (indicated by `#name`), or a single extension.